nullplatform/terraform-provider-nullplatform/README.md

 - Initialize your terraform project and then execute a plan.
   - e.g. `terraform init && terraform plan`

-> **NOTE**: every time you make a change to the terraform provider code, you'll need to rebuild the binary and then go to your consuming terraform project and reinitialize (i.e. `terraform init`) so it picks up the latest version of the `terraform-provider-mock` binary.
+> **NOTE**: every time you make a change to the terraform provider code, you'll need to rebuild the binary and then go to your consuming terraform project and reinitialize (i.e. `terraform init`) so it picks up the latest version of the `terraform-provider-nullplatform` binary.

 ## Local Development